3 April, 2025

 An employer fails to provide adequate training or protective equipment, resulting in an injury.
 Workplace safety laws require employers to take reasonable steps to protect their employees.

-Strict liability commonly applies in situations such as:
+Strict liability commonly applies in personal injury lawsuits and situations such as:

 Grasping the differences between strict liability and negligence enables you to: